top of page

 What Makes an Entertainment Partnership Work

 But the placement was only the beginning.
 Omega used its Bond association to run its own advertising, featuring the character and the films in its marketing campaigns.
 The partnership gave Omega more than screen time.
 It gave the brand a story to tell in every channel it owned.
-Thirty years later, Omega and Bond are still together, and that story has survived six actors, two studios, a global streaming shift, and more than a dozen films.
+Nearly thirty years later, Omega and Bond are still together, and that story has survived six actors, two studios, a global streaming shift, and nine films.

 Heineken has done the same.
-A long-term Bond partner, Heineken has built entire advertising campaigns around the relationship, turning its film association into a standalone creative that runs far beyond the theatrical window.
+A long-term Bond partner, Heineken has built entire advertising campaigns around the relationship, turning its film association into a multi-channel program that runs beyond the theatrical window.

 The placement earns the right.
-The advertising compounds the return.
+The advertising increases the return.

-Few brand relationships in the history of entertainment have compounded equity at that rate, across that span of time.
+Few brand relationships in the history of entertainment have built brand equity at that rate over that span of time.
 The audience’s emotional relationship with the IP does the work that advertising alone can never fully replicate.

 Bond already had the attention.
-These brands borrowed it, built on it, and made it permanent.
+These brands borrowed it, built on it, and made it feel permanent over multiple decades.

 Most partnerships don’t operate at that scale, and they don’t have to.
 The underlying principle applies across franchise films, genre television, and cultural moments at every level.
 The brand aligns with something audiences already love.
 The equity transfers and trust builds.